 Creating a template may be started quite simply.
 A teacher can use just the basic virtual classroom tools to provide the teachable material in only text and shapes.
 It is important to note that a template should include visual balance to set a positive tone during the lesson.
 Colors, forms, and even themes should be properly considered.
 An interesting addition could be text hidden behind shapes that “appear” at just the right moment or that need to be sorted.

-Teachers have never before had at their disposal a better and more accessible tool for visualization than the virtual classroom whiteboard.
+Teachers have never before had at their disposal a better and more accessible tool for visualization than the online whiteboard.
 All of the images, schemes, diagrams, tables, and any other visualization that might be considered necessary can now be used in a very convenient way by just uploading and arranging them.
 The virtual classroom puts practically no limitations on how many or in what shape the materials can be constructed.

 The teacher is empowered to adopt a “mix and match” thinking model – images meet texts and are completed by tables and diagrams.
 The perfect lesson is finally within reach.

 Video is an interesting and handy feature that can be used in the virtual classroom.
 VEDAMO has made using videos quite easy to do; the teacher simply needs to paste the Youtube video’s URL in the media player and press start.
 The videos are also included in the templates the user creates, so that the next time the template is loaded the video is ready to be played.

 The teacher’s favorite online videos are built into the template so there will be no browsing for them at last moment and certainly no forgetting about using them during the lesson.